top of page

 Why do I slice the ball?

 The notorious slice!
 What leads to this?
 It occurs when the club face is open relative to your club path (the direction the club is moving at impact).
-Refer to the various relationships in the right column of the table below provided by Golftec to understand the different Face to Path relationships.
+The Ball Flight Laws below describe the various relationships with the right column of the table provided by Golftec showing the different Face to Path relationships to get a slice.
 The greater the difference between the open club face and your path, the more pronounced the slice becomes.

 Source: Golftec (for right handed golfers)